 Can’t get a free coronavirus test from the NHS or would simply prefer to go private?
-We reveal how you pay to get a test in the UK, how they work and how much you can expect to pay.
+We reveal how where to find the cheapest PCR Covid test in the UK and explain how they work.

-You’ll be able to get a free coronavirus test if you have symptoms, live with someone who does, been in contact with someone who's tested positive or if you’ve been asked to get a test by your local council, GP or NHS Test and Trace.
+You’ll be able to get a free coronavirus test if you have symptoms, live with someone who does, have been in contact with someone who's tested positive or if you’ve been asked to get a test by your local council, GP or NHS Test and Trace.

 Note: want to get the flu vaccine?
 Head this way for tips on getting a cheap or even free flu jab.